-Luquette was the coach of the first Louisiana state champion team when he coached the 1962 Vermilion Babe Ruth team.
-Today, he still goes to watch the local Vermilion team compete.
-Luquette has not only been involved with Babe Ruth at state and regional levels, but served many terms as a Tournament Director for a multitude of District, State and Regional Tournaments.
+Luquette was the coach of the first Louisiana state championship team when he coached the 1962 Vermilion Babe Ruth team.
+Luquette was not only involved with Babe Ruth at state and regional levels but served many terms as a Tournament Director for a multitude of District, State and Regional Tournaments.
 In 1974, he served on the World Series committee in Abbeville.
 This was the very first tournament to show a profit, also breaking the record for attendance at that time.
 In addition, Luquette helped prepare the Abbeville facility for the first Bambino World Series hosted in Louisiana in 1995.

 This scholarship is awarded to applicants from the Southwest Region (Alabama, Arkansas, Louisiana, Mississippi, New Mexico, Oklahoma or Texas).
 First consideration is given to students from Louisiana.
-If award criteria is not met, consideration will be given to students from the other southwestern states listed.
+If award criteria are not met, consideration will be given to students from the other southwestern states listed.

 To download an application and the scholarship criteria, please click here .